 As young as five years old, I was sketching clothes in small notebooks.
 At the age of six, my grandmother taught me how to sew, and I fell in love; it became impossible to pull me away from my sewing machine.
 My mom would even check on me at night to ensure I was sleeping and not sewing.
 At the age of eight, my first fashion business, LOXO (Lots of Hugs and Kisses) was born.
 I sold self-made pillows, phone cases, and recorder cases at local charity benefits, and I donated a portion of the proceeds.
 Simultaneously, I was learning how to keep my inventory, take orders, and appeal to my customers.

 My craving for fashion grew with age.
 I began to create clothing, even designing my Bat Mitzvah dress.
-By eighth grade, my passion knew no bounds, so I began taking Saturday classes at the Fashion Institute of Technology (FIT) in NYC.
-Those courses were just the beginning, and since then I have soaked up every opportunity to surround myself with similarly-passionate peers, from FIT to Parsons School of Design to even a three-week summer fashion program at Cornell University.
+By eighth grade, my passion strengthened, so I began taking Saturday classes at the Fashion Institute of Technology (FIT) in NYC.
+Those courses were just the beginning, and since then I have soaked up every opportunity to surround myself with similarly passionate people, from FIT to Parsons School of Design to a three-week summer fashion program at Cornell University.

-Along the way, I discovered that my high school did not have its own fashion club; it was only natural that I start one, so in tenth grade I founded the Fashion For A Cause club.
-The club melded my love for design with my core belief in doing good.
-The club brought about an unexpected perk: an opportunity to work with Laura Maged, a local boutique owner and fashion guru.
-Soon, I was not only selling my designs through my website (emersonisa.com) and design instagram (@emerisonisa) but also creating and selling my collections in collaboration with Laura.
+Along the way, I discovered that my high school did not have its own fashion club; I knew I had to do something, so in tenth grade I founded the Fashion For A Cause club.
+The club combined my love for design with my core belief in doing good.
+The club brought about an unexpected perk: an opportunity to sell my designs at West, a local boutique in Westport, CT.
+Now I continue to design and sell my clothing online as I continue my immersion at FIT NYC.